Skip to content

 Custom template required; admin-unit limitations

-FSI use case: Help prevent users from pasting customer account numbers, SSNs, or other regulated PII directly into Copilot prompts (SIT rule), and help prevent Copilot from processing labeled customer files into responses (label rule), even when the source document allows the user direct access.
+FSI use case: Help restrict users from pasting customer account numbers, SSNs, or other regulated PII directly into Copilot prompts (SIT prompt rule), restrict external web search as a grounding source when a prompt contains regulated PII (SIT web-search rule), and help prevent Copilot from processing labeled customer files into responses (label rule), even when the source document allows the user direct access.

 Key Configuration Points

-- Split conditions into separate rules in the same policy: Rule A for SITs, Rule B for sensitivity labels (the same-rule restriction applies to the Copilot location)
+• Split SIT and sensitivity-label conditions into separate rules in the same policy (the same-rule restriction applies to the Copilot location)

 Do not combine SIT and sensitivity-label conditions in one rule for the Copilot location